Houshmand, Reboli, Cavalieri named to NJBIZ 2024 Education Power 50

 “With her solid history of scholarship and a longstanding commitment to medical education, Reboli has played a pivotal role in the development and launch of CMSRU,” editors wrote.
 They noted a recent study naming the school “one of the 2024 Best Medical Schools for Primary Care and Research by U.S. News & World Report.”

-Board certified in internal medicine and infectious diseases, Reboli has authored or co-authored more than 180 peer-reviewed publications, book chapters and abstracts, editors noted, adding, “over the years, she has received numerous teaching awards and is a fellow of the American College of Physicians, the Infectious Diseases Society of America, the Society for Healthcare Epidemiology of America and the Philadelphia College of Physicians.”
+Board certified in internal medicine and infectious diseases, Reboli has authored or co-authored more than 180 peer-reviewed publications, book chapters and abstracts, editors wrote, adding, “over the years, she has received numerous teaching awards and is a fellow of the American College of Physicians, the Infectious Diseases Society of America, the Society for Healthcare Epidemiology of America and the Philadelphia College of Physicians.”